 SELECT CURRENT_TIME(), CURRENT_TIME() + 0, CURRENT_TIME() + 32;

-As you can see from the above, they added those extra seconds to the current time and displaying the current time in HHMMSS string format
+As you can see from the below, they added those extra seconds to the current time and displaying the current time in HHMMSS string format